Ramdane Touhami: Artistic Director of And.A in Tokyo

-In 2020, Ramdane Touhami moved to Tokyo to take over the artistic direction of the brand And.A (styled &A), part of the Japanese Sazaby group, which sought to rehaul its image.
+In 2000, Ramdane Touhami moved to Tokyo to take over the artistic direction of the brand And.A (styled &A), part of the Japanese Sazaby group, which sought to rehaul its image.
 On April 25, 2000, he assumed his position in Tokyo to establish a team, create offices, and develop new working conditions.
 Everything needed to be built: the collection, purchases, store creation and design, as well as the conception and implementation of the visual identity and image (press, communications, events).

 From 2000 to 2001, as artistic director, he created two collections of clothing and accessories for And.A, and curated a selection of products (electronics, furniture, books, magazines, jewelry).
 The store identity was redefined along with the graphic image.
 He designed the store architecture and visual identity independently.
 He launched two collections, "College" and "Coolax," which each had their own graphic identity.
 Coolax was a way of suggesting that the real fun, the real fashions and real people are to be found on the streets.

+In 2001, he launched the press office "VDT and T" with his partner Victoire de Taillac, whose clients included Aesop, Tod's, Dior, Louis Vuitton, Alaïa, Colette.

 Launch of RT and Resistance

 In 2003, he launched R.T, a new line of chic clothing with classic inspiration, entirely handmade by artisans.
 For R.T, he designed and developed his own fabrics and prints.
 All patterns were developed in Japan.

 A second brand, Resistance, drew inspiration from a more urban aesthetic.
 It honored certain major political icons and historical figures.
 For Resistance, Touhami opted for an ephemeral shop before the wave of pop-up stores.
 The Parisian store, located in the heart of the Latin Quarter, was named the "bureau politique" (political office) and displayed no clothing in the window.
 He collaborated with Howie B, Hanjin Tan, Darius Khondji, Philippe Parreno, among others.

 From 2003 to 2010, R.T. and Resistance clothing was sold in 180 retail locations around the world, including Maria Luisa in Paris, Nom de Guerre in New York, and Isetan in Tokyo.
+In April 2003, Ramdane Touhami became artistic director for the menswear selection at Liberty department store in London, where he designed collections, selected brands, and was responsible for the store architecture.
 In 2006, Touhami collaborated through Resistance with the Black Panther Party on an official collection celebrating the party's 40th anniversary.

 The journey continued later in 2003 when he was invited by Liberty, the famous London department store to renovate their men's sector, while he reconceived the entire line and merchandising, assembling 56 small trendy brands to create a walk-in chic closet for men's wear, followed by his new concept design in 2010 for Santa Eulalia Barcelona, realizing a " bar à eaux de cologne " (perfume bar) as a perfume palette.